jurifm2406/TextAdventure/README.md

 - development in spiral model
 - implementing new features and testing them until they work and fit into game
+- no task separation between developers because project is very interconnected, changes in one part effect other parts drastically
 ## Features

 - UI